-- the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.
+- the purpose of the grant program/grant opportunity - the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.

-The Department of Industry, Science and Resources (the department) is responsible for administering this grant opportunity on behalf of the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (DITRDCA).
+This grant opportunity and process will be administered by the Department of Industry, Science and Resources (the department/DISR/we) on behalf of Department of Infrastructure, Transport, Regional Development, Communications and the Arts (DITRDCA).